Before making an application

 • If you’ve applied to defer at the second sit of the assessment (during the resit period), you will get a disregard and you will have to take the module again at the next available opportunity.

-Unsuccessful claim
+Unsuccessful application

 • *If you haven’t received the outcome of your application by the time you are due to take the assessment, see below.